UCLA-Security-and-Privacy-Lab/UCLA-Sec-Lab-Website/content/_index.md

       text: |
         <br>

-        The **UCLA Security Lab** conducts research on security and privacy and their interactions with computer systems, machine learning, and human-computer interaction..
+        The **UCLA Security Lab** conducts research on security and privacy and their interactions with computer systems, machine learning, and human-computer interaction.

   - block: collection
     content: